kristi-balla/devops-demo/README.md

 ## CI/CD

-We use reusable workflows used for this project.
+We use reusable workflows for this project.
 Each workflow starts at a `base` CI file, i.e., [`ci.yml`](./.github/workflows/ci.yml), which references the rest.
 It is important to note that **both** the parent and the child workflow can define permissions.
 Using permissions in the child and parent workflow, we want to demonstrate that the child workflow can set less/fewer permissions than the parent, and proceed with them.

 Here is an exhaustive list of all workflows you can find in the `.github/workflows` folder: